thegetty/cultural-heritage-mass-atrocities/content/part-2/14-assomo.md

 ---
-title: "Cultural Heritage at Risk in Mali: The Destruction of Timbuktu’s Mausoleums of Saints"
+title: "Cultural Heritage at Risk in Mali"
-short_title: "Cultural Heritage at Risk in Mali"
+subtitle: "The Destruction of Timbuktu’s Mausoleums of Saints"
 label: "14"
-weight: 28
+weight: 29
 type: essay
 contributor:
   - first_name: Lazare Eloundou